ebi-gene-expression-group/expression-atlas-curation-guide/pages/general_curation_standards.md

 *   biosource provider > company name.
 Can be added as a characteristics if the cell line is a primary cell line that is commercially available but does not have a specific cell line name (e.g. Human aortic endothelial cells (HAECs) in [E-MTAB-6605](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6605))

-**What to do when NCBITaxon, UBERON, CL terms are not in EFO?**

-1. Create a ticket in the Pivotal project ‘AE2/Atlas Curation’ called ‘Terms to be added to EFO - weekXX_yearXXXX’
-2. Just add as description "The following terms needs to be added to EFO" and tag the ticket with the "efo" label
-3. Include each term that needs to be added + their ontology ID and the accession number of the experiment in which the term was used to annotate the samples.
-4. Assign the ticket to Laura Huerta to centralise all ontology requests.

 **What to do when a cell line is not in EFO?**